azsk/AzTS-docs/Control coverage/Feature/VirtualNetwork.md

 - **Azure Portal**

 	 Move all other resources except Microsoft.Network/* to another resource group.
-To move a resource, simply go to the Overview tab for it in the Azure portal and select the Move option.
+To move a resource to another resource group, refer [Move resources to a new resource group or subscription](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/move-resource-group-and-subscription).
 <!---
 - **PowerShell**